Elveta

 Itron A300

-Itron comes with an RJ12 port.
-Used for example at Nätkraft Borås in Sweden.
+Itron usually comes with an RJ12 port.
+Used, for example, by Nätkraft Borås in Sweden.

 Itron A300